Labour conference gives Starmer chance to stress dividing lines with Tories

 Labour’s call for a heavier windfall tax on the profits of energy and oil giants to fund freezing energy bills – which Ms Truss is paying for by borrowing – will be a key plank of the argument.

-Ahead of the conference, deputy leader Angela Rayner gave a flavour of Labour’s attack line on the Government’s “trickle-down” economics and said her party would focus on “growth for the longer term”.
+Deputy leader Angela Rayner criticised the Government’s “trickle-down” economics and said her party would focus on “growth for the longer term”.

 She told BBC Breakfast on Saturday: “We wouldn’t be making the choices around the tax cuts at the moment, we don’t think that’s the way forward.